-Hyundai Kona EV review and buyer's guide
+Hyundai Kona Electric review and buyer's guide

 The new Kona Electric promises (on paper) to be a bristling little city machine, with the latest features in a reliable, practical - and even somewhat affordable - five-seat small SUV.
 But is it?